OUR TEAMCommitted, Driven, Passionate

 Lisa Degou is a Junior Associate at Impact Research, where she looks forward to working toward meaningful change with a variety of Democratic campaigns, progressive causes, and organizations across the country.
 Her interest in campaigns stems from her time working on a nine-way primary for a House seat, which resulted in a painstakingly long recount followed by a general election race in 2018.
 Prior to joining Impact, Lisa worked for a Democratic member of the House Energy & Commerce Committee.

 Lisa is from Lowell, Massachusetts, a city 45 minutes north of Boston.
 She graduated with degrees in Mathematics and Political Science from the University of Massachusetts, where she was elected SGA president by a narrow margin of only 4 votes.
 She lives in Washington, D.C., with her cat Monster and enjoys all things involving good food, Boston sports, and reality TV.

 Deshaun Estinvil is a Junior Project Coordinator in Impact Research’s Montgomery office.
 Deshaun was born in the Garden State of New Jersey and raised in Elizabeth.
 In 2015 Deshaun enlisted in the U.S Navy, where he volunteered for the Submarine Program and served onboard the USS Albany.
 From 2015 to 2020 Deshaun helped the Albany return to fully operational and deployment-ready status.
 Prior to joining the Impact team, Deshaun was contracted by Huntington Ingalls to aid in the shipbuilding process and commissioned the USS Montana in 2021.
 Outside of work, Deshaun enjoys writing, watching sports, playing basketball, adventuring, working out, and trying new things.
 His passion for basketball is only matched by his love for music, good food, and his family.

-Casey Farmer is the Senior Director of Projects at Impact Research.
+Casey Farmer is the Vice President of Research at Impact Research.
 She is responsible for overseeing client research and the development of Impact’s analytical capabilities.
 Casey graduated from the College of William and Mary in 2003 with a degree in Anthropology and Mathematics.
 Most recently Casey attended Georgia State University where she received a master’s in 2010 in Quantitative/Educational Research with a focus on statistical analysis.